ivanch/haven/README.md

 **A *forever-work-in-progress* self-hosted server setup**

-Based on a multi-node k3s cluster running on VMs and bare metal hardware.
+Runs on a multi-node k3s cluster deployed across VMs and bare-metal hosts.

-The overall application configs are stored in a NFS share inside of a SSD that was purposed specifically for this.
-For that I'm using `nfs-subdir-external-provisioner` as a dynamic storage provisioner with specified paths on each PVC.
-Some other data is stored on a NAS server with a NFS share as well.
+Application configuration is stored on an NFS share located on a dedicated SSD.
+This uses `nfs-subdir-external-provisioner` as a dynamic storage provisioner with PVC-specific paths.
+Additional data is stored on a NAS exported via NFS.

-The cluster is running on `k3s` with `nginx` as the ingress controller.
-For load balancing I'm using `MetalLB` in layer 2 mode.
-I'm also using `cert-manager` for local CA and certificates (as Vaultwarden requires it).
+The cluster runs `k3s` with `nginx` as the ingress controller. `MetalLB` is used in layer 2 mode for load balancing. `cert-manager` provides a local CA and issues certificates (required by Vaultwarden).

-For more information on setup, check out [SETUP.md](SETUP.md).
+For setup details, see [SETUP.md](SETUP.md).

-Also, the repository name is a reference to my local TLD which is `.haven` :)
+The repository name references my local TLD, `.haven` ;)

 ## Namespaces
 - default